 Teaching Guidelines

 This page compiles teaching guidelines that instructors are responsible for implementing in their teaching.
-These guidelines are required by entities ranging from individual University of Rochester schools, to the US Department of Education, to the New York State Education Department, to multiple accrediting bodies.
-Note that the entries below are not the guidelines themselves, but a compilation of links and brief descriptions to assist instructors in locating information.
+These guidelines are established by various internal and external entities ranging from the University of Rochester and its specific schools to the New York State Education Department, the US Department of Education, and accrediting bodies.

 Teaching Guidelines for University of Rochester Instructors